MLisman5113/Weather-App/README.md

 Weather App Icon <br />

 <img src="https://github.com/MLisman5113/Weather-App/assets/72448287/119c1c80-17df-42df-b1c1-b4127621ac4a" width="250"/><br />
-The start screen requests for the user's location before calling the API using the coordinates<br />
+The start screen requests for the user's location before calling the API using the coordinates.<br />

 <img src="https://github.com/MLisman5113/Weather-App/assets/72448287/dca92d10-40a6-4cc6-8e6c-46220c77f7c2" width="250"/><br />
-Using the OpenWeather API, the app presents different information about the weather in the user's area<br />
+Using the OpenWeather API, the app presents different information about the weather in the user's area.
+The user also has the ability to refresh the page and receive the latest weather information with another API call using the refresh button in the top right corner. <br />